UPDATED: Sep 6, 2020

 |Direct Premiums Written||Market Share||Loss Ratio||AM Best Rating|

-Now, on to the big question in our guide, “Is looting covered by insurance?”.
+Now, on to the big question in our guide, “are riot damage and looting covered by insurance?”.
 The answer from most insurers, fortunately for business owners, is “yes.”
-To dig deep into that question, we look at the most commonly purchased commercial insurance policy covered in brief in the last section—commercial multiple peril insurance.
+To dig deep into that question, we look at the most commonly purchased commercial insurance policy covered in brief in the last section — commercial multiple peril insurance.

 Multiple peril is a type of commercial insurance that insures a business owner for a variety of issues.
 Business owners can choose which issues to be covered for when signing up for a policy.